 Our guest this first episode, which is all about the gaming market in Southeast Asia, is Rahul Ravindranath, Monetization Specialist at Amanotes, a music gaming company located in Vietnam.
 Listen to the podcast below or skim the edited highlights.

-Breaking down the region
+Breaking down the Southeast Asia gaming market

 8:00 - Tom: “There are six markets that are the most prominent in Southeast Asia: Indonesia, Thailand, Malaysia, Philippines, Vietnam and Singapore.
 In terms of revenue, Indonesia is the largest market followed by Thailand and Malaysia.
 However, there are multiple ways to look at it.
 Singapore is very important for the region as well, being a country where many people speak Chinese and also culturally close to China - which is the world’s largest game market.
 If we’re looking specifically at eSports, Vietnam rises in importance.”

 9:09 - Rahul: “These are the six key markets we look at as well.
 I think they make up around 90% of the users within Southeast Asia.
 There’s a lot of minute differences within these markets that contribute to how we can change our approach to each market.”

 9:55 - Tom: “When we’re talking about growth rates, it’s very similar but there are minute differences.
 We do expect the Philippines to slightly outgrow Indonesia, which is currently leading in market revenue.
 But we’re talking about 21% growth in the next 3 years, vs. 17%.
 It’s a small difference.
 When we’re looking at the size of the market as a whole, it doesn’t mean that the Philippines are going to be the number one market in terms of revenue anytime soon.
 That’ll still be Indonesia, and that’s because of the sheer number of players in that country.”

 The history of the Southeast Asian gaming market